bomoko/LagoonizeLumen/README.md

 Lagoon set environment variables for the Database connections automatically.
 We need to make Lumen aware of these settings.
 This means, specifically, overriding the Database settings.

-If we take a look at the Dockerfile for the mariadb image you'll see the [DB connection environment variables](https://github.com/amazeeio/lagoon/blob/master/images/mariadb/Dockerfile#L22) being specified.
+If we take a look at the Dockerfile for the mariadb image you'll see the [DB connection environment variables](https://github.com/amazeeio/lagoon/blob/master/images/mariadb-drupal/Dockerfile#L4) being specified.
 By default these are:

-* MARIADB_DATABASE=lagoon
+* MARIADB_DATABASE=drupal
-* MARIADB_USER=lagoon
+* MARIADB_USER=drupal
-* MARIADB_PASSWORD=lagoon
+* MARIADB_PASSWORD=drupal

 Pretty clear what the credentials are that we need to configure.
 This is, however, customizable _if_ you wish to mess with environment variables.